Featured

 How do firms, managers and incentives match up?

-This article combines unique administrative and survey data to study the match between firms and managers.
-The model illustrates how risk aversion and talent determine how firms select and motivate managers.
+In a journal article by Oriana Bandiera, Luigi Guiso, Andrea Prat, and Raffaella Sadun, the authors combine unique administrative and survey data to study the match between firms and managers, illustrating how risk aversion and talent shape firms' selection and motivation of managers.